This is a suggested ten days travel itinerary for Costa Rica that covers San José, La Fortuna, Monteverde, and Manuel Antonio.

 Day 3

-Spend the rest of the afternoon exploring any nice neighborhood of San José.
-Escazú has some really nice shopping, cafes and restaurants which you can explore.
+Spend rest of the afternoon exploring any nice neighborhood of San José.
+Escazú offers fantastic shopping, charming cafés, and lovely restaurants for you to discover.

 ![]() |